syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Printing.md

 ---
 layout: post
 title: Printing | Spreadsheet | Syncfusion
-description: This sections explains that how to print the workbooks and its sheets in Spreadsheet for windowsforms/syncfusion
+description: This sections explains that how to print the workbooks and its sheets in Spreadsheet for Syncfusion Essential WindowsForms.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug